VoIP Hard Phones Vs Softphones: Which is best for your business?

 Similarities between hardphones and softphones

-Even while hardphones and softphones sound dissimilar, they share some basic characteristics that make them appear comparable in some ways.
+Even though hard phones and softphones sound dissimilar, they share some basic characteristics that make them appear comparable in some ways.
 Some major commonalities between VoIP Hardphones and Softphones are listed below.

 • Internet Connection

-VoIP technology is used to handle communications on both hardphones and softphones.
-We all are aware that Voice over Internet Protocol (VoIP) calls need an internet connection rather than a traditional phone line.
+VoIP technology handles communications on both hardphones and softphones.
+As we all know, Voice over Internet Protocol (VoIP) calls require an internet connection rather than a traditional phone line.

 The devices are usually linked to the internet via ethernet or wifi signals.
 For uninterrupted phone calls, devices require at least 100 kbps connection speed.